ELynx/screeps-world/README.md

 Dismantle enemy structures, 50 hits vs melee Attack 30 hits. structureType might be faster than instanceof.
 PathFinder opt flee.
-moveTo has same options as PathFinder.
+moveTo has same options as Room.findPath.
 StructureContainer is not owned.

 Temporary creeps: